FabrizioMusacchio/MotilA/README.md

 ## Assessing your results
 ### Single file processing
 After running the pipeline, you can assess the results in the specified output folder.
-The results of each processing step described above are saved in separate tif and PDF files.
+The results of each processing step described above are saved in separate TIFF and PDF files.
 By carefully investigating these results, you can evaluate the quality of the processing and adjust the parameters if necessary.
 An example assessment is given in the tutorial notebook [`single_file_run.ipynb`](https://github.com/FabrizioMusacchio/MotilA/blob/main/example%20notebooks/single_file_run.ipynb) including visualizations of the results.

 Besides the intermediate results, the motility metrics are saved in an Excel file called `motility.xlsx` in the results folder.
 This file contains the